 Woodfield Primary School

 Tel: 01302 853289

-Woodfield Primary School is predominantly two-form entry (between one/two classes per year group with some mixed grouping) and follows the Local Authority’s admission processes.
+Woodfield Primary School is predominantly two-form entry and follows the Local Authority’s admission processes.

 Our current admission limits are:

 50 per year group in Reception, Key Stage 1 and 2 with no class exceeding 25 pupils*

 26 places in nursery

 *Please note: some classes have mixed age groupings and it is therefore not possible to have 50 pupils within the year group based on class capacity and the health and safety of our pupils